GraphQL MCP server

 introspect-schema

-This tool retrieves the GraphQL schema.
-Use this first if you don't have access to the schema as a resource.
+This tool retrieves the GraphQL schema, which should be used first if you don't have direct access to the schema.
+It works with either:

 query-graphql

 Execute GraphQL queries against the endpoint.
-By default, mutations are disabled unless ALLOW_MUTATIONS is set to true.
+Remember that mutations are disabled by default unless explicitly enabled.

 Security Considerations